-AMEC FW - 2nd Qtr 2016 Long term pricing Cu 2.90 / Au 1,235 / Ag 18
+AMEC FW - 2nd Qtr 2016 Long term pricing Cu \$2.90 / Au \$1,235 / Ag \$18

-From April 2011 to June 2013, the Company engaged AMEC and Knight Piesold for certain aspects of a definitive Feasibility Study.
-During that time, metallurgical drilling was completed; 50% of geotechnical drilling was conducted; site layout, process plant, infrastructure and ancillary facilities design was well advanced; preliminary mine design was completed; and the Environmental and Social Impact study was approximately 80% completed.
-Since June 2013, all activities other than certain Community Engagement and Initiatives have been minimized in order to reduce corporate expenditures.
+From April 2011 to June 2013, the Company engaged AMEC and Knight Piesold for certain aspects of a definitive feasibility study.
+During that time, metallurgical drilling was completed; 50% of geotechnical drilling was conducted; site layout, process plant, infrastructure and ancillary facilities design was well advanced; preliminary mine design was completed; and the environmental and social impact study was approximately 80% completed.
+Since June 2013, all activities other than certain community engagement and initiatives have been minimized in order to reduce corporate expenditures.

-The Company has been reviewing recently revised regulations for permitting required to re-commence drilling at Cañariaco and has been advised that a recent change in Peruvian Government regulations may allow the Company to re-initiate drilling under the permit originally approved in August 2014.
-This is the result of a new Government regulation DL N°1394 (Sept 6, 2018) which has now given Environmental Certificates a validity period of up to 5 years.
-The company has requested confirmation from the Ministry of Energy and Mines ("MEM") and the Mining Environment Affairs Office ("DGAAM") that this Government regulation does apply to the Company's 2014 drilling permit.
+In 2019, the Company reviewed recently revised regulations for permitting required to re-commence drilling at Cañariaco and was advised that a recent change in Peruvian government regulations may allow the Company to re-initiate drilling under the permit originally approved in August 2014.
+This is the result of a new government regulation DL N°1394 (Sept 6, 2018) which has now given Environmental Certificates a validity period of up to 5 years.
+The company has requested confirmation from the Ministry of Energy and Mines ("MEM") and the Mining Environment Affairs Office ("DGAAM") that this government regulation does apply to the Company's 2014 drilling permit.